admitrievsky/leaza/README.md

 Leaza
 =====

-Leaza is an social media Django website engine.
+Leaza is a social media Django website engine.
 It focuses on user-created content.
 Any post may contain rich text, images dropped to the editor (no upload of files needed), embedded youtube videos.
 There is an tree-like commenting system where comment is an ordinal post, so it also may contain rich media.